Fight for stronger refund rights

 1. The right to choose a refund, replacement or repair if anything goes wrong with a product in the first 30 days.

 Currently, if the problem is ‘minor’, the business gets to choose what remedy to offer you.
 This change would make your rights much clearer, simpler and easier for you to access.

 2. The right to a refund or replacement if you buy a car, or any other expensive product, that has any problem in the first six months of ownership.

 Right now, so many people get stuck in cycles of repairs with expensive products that persistently experience problems.
 This reform will mean you can say no the lemons, and just get a refund!

 Businesses are getting away with selling useless extended warranties.
-With this law change, they will have to tell you upfront how their warranties give you extra rights above and beyond the consumer law.
+With this law change, they’ll have to tell you upfront how their warranties give you extra rights above and beyond the consumer law.
 This will make it much harder to trick people into buying dud warranties that offer no benefit.

-CHOICE highlighted real stories from people like you, who had to go to enormous lengths just to access their legal rights when a product failed.
+We highlighted real stories from people like you who had to go to enormous lengths just to access their legal rights when a product failed.